vaclav2016/JCGA/README.md

 # CGA/VGA-graphic game framework for Java

 Did You remember old MS-DOS games?
-I can write Your own game in modern language - Java.
+You can write Your own game in modern language - Java!
 This is Java framework for development games in CGA/VGA-style graphic with 320*200 resolution.
 Framework work via Swing and support transparent upscale.

 ## Examples